This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

-Next, a top notch pickle brine need not be made with A-class ingredients.
+Next, a top-notch pickle brine need not be made with A-class ingredients.
 I do make pickles using apple cider vinegar, spice, and salt, yes.
-Just take my recipe for Cinnamon & Spice Pickled Red Onions.
-I go whole hog with those onions.
+Just take my recipe for Sweet and Spicy Pickled Red Onions I go whole hog with those onions.

 This pickle is in a class of its own with its mildly sweet, partially sour flavor profile.
 It’s a perfect accompaniment to BBQ and foods off the grill.

-So, let's chat for just a sec on quick pickled cucumbers.
+So, let’s chat for just a second on quick pickled cucumbers.
 What do you look for?
 What do you personally like best in terms of flavor?
 I will share that these quick cucumber pickles are only MILDLY sweet.
-So, NOT a sweet pickle or a bread and butter pickle.
+So, it’s NOT a sweet pickle or a bread and butter pickle.
 These quick pickles use distilled white vinegar.
-Apple cider vinegar will get you to a sweet pickle pretty quick, but remember that is not what we are going for.
+Apple cider vinegar will get you to a sweet pickle quickly, but remember that is not what we are going for.

 This is one of my masterpiece Carolina Smoked Pulled Pork Sammies.
-It's topped with my Southern-Style Molasses Barbecue Sauce as well as my Creamy Southern Coleslaw.
-I top it all off with a forkful of Cinnamon & Spice Pickled Onions and of course, these gorgeous 3 Ingredient Charleston Flash Pickles.
+It’s topped with my Southern-Style Molasses Barbecue Sauce as well as my Creamy Southern Coleslaw.
+I top it all off with a forkful of Sweet and Spicy Pickled Red Onions and of course, these gorgeous 3 Ingredient Charleston Flash Pickles.

 In this method, I’m going for a pickle that will compliment other sweet foods such as my smoked pork sandwiches.
 The sweet molasses sauce is evened out by these tempered cucumbers.
 My household does A TON of smoking on our Weber Smokey Mountain Smoker, so having a neutral smoked sandwich topper is a biggie.

 Imagine a soft potato bun piled high with smoked pulled pork or burnt ends.
-It gets a drizzle of molasses barbecue sauce and is topped with 2 or three of these flash pickles and a few rings of cinnamon and spice pickled onions.
+It gets a drizzle of molasses barbecue sauce and is topped with 2 or three of these flash pickles and a few rings of Sweet and Spicy Pickled Red Onions.
 Swear to pete, one sandwich is not enough!